hashicorp/terraform/website/docs/internals/provider-fqns.html.md

 tfe.example.com/mycorp/random
 ```

-### Provider local name
+### Provider localname
 It is possible to have multiple providers with the same type in a single
 terraform configuration.
-To avoid ambiguity, you must declare unique local names
+To avoid ambiguity, you must declare unique localnames
 for providers.
 These names do not need to be either unique or the same across
-modules; terraform references providers by their FQNs regardless of the local
+modules; terraform references providers by their FQNs regardless of the localname.
-name.

 In the following example, two providers with the type `random` are declared in `required_providers`: